Nailujj/MLP-for-blood-cell-classification/README.md

 The analysis shows that SVM and the custom MLP model deliver the best performance in terms of accuracy and F1-scores.
 While Random Forest and sklearn MLP are also very capable, logistic regression performs acceptably as a baseline model.
 The dummy models serve as useful benchmarks to highlight the superiority of the trained models.

-The custom MLP model could be further optimized with more computational power and time, potentially outperforming all other models.
+The custom MLP model could be further optimized with more computational power and time ( i used 4x4.5 GHz Cores ~ 30 minutes), potentially outperforming all other models.